 Alternative treatment options can be difficult to find in the United States, or they may be nonexistent entirely.
 However, the prevalence of complementary and alternative medicines has increased in Mexico, allowing for easier access to treatments that may otherwise be unavailable in the United States.

 The passage of the North American Free Trade Agreement (NAFTA) allowed for greater cooperation in Canada, the United States, and Mexico.
 Along with improvements in trade and industry, NAFTA led to increased measures to prevent health fraud across borders and improve overall medical regulations.

-In other words, there is a low chance of you experiencing fraud or undergoing ineffective treatments while a hospital or clinic profits.
+In other words, there is a low chance of you experiencing fraud or undergoing ineffective treatments while a hospital, clinic or cancer treatment centers profits.
 Clinics and hospitals in Mexico are as safe as anywhere.
 Doctors and staff are highly trained and knowledgeable.
-At no point are you receiving “second-rate” medical care, and you can expect safe procedures throughout the course of your treatment.
+At no point are you receiving “second-rate” medical cancer care, and you can expect safe procedures throughout the course of your treatment.

 Written By: Dr. Adolfo Carrillo

 Dr. Adolfo Carrillo is a Board Certified Medical Doctor from Universidad Autónoma de Baja California.